 Electricity is 240 AC voltage, the same as Australia, so you will not need a converter.

-The water in Nadi and Suva and from most resorts is safe to drink, but use bottled water on the more remote islands.
+- Tap water is safe in Nadi, Suva and in most resorts.
+Use bottled water on more remote islands.

 Passport and Visa Requirements

 Visitors must possess a valid passport with a validity of 6 months.
 Australian passport holders are granted a free tourist visa on arrival, valid for up to 4 months.